 We keep this promise by working with integrated management systems.
 These combine methods and instruments from different areas, including quality, environment, and occupational safety.

 We offer our customers almost 130,000 different medicines.
 We purchase the majority of these from brand manufacturers.
-Increasingly, our customers are also relying on our own brands, upon which we place special quality requirements – these include social as well as environmental standards.… by knowing where any product is at any time back to top
+Increasingly, our customers are also relying on our own brands, upon which we place special quality requirements – these include social as well as environmental standards.

 We check the quality of our goods at every single step in the supply chain.
 In France, this so-called batch tracking is already mandatory.
 Our tracking system allows goods to be tracked end-to-end.

 To strive for continuous improvement in all parts of our organisation we use Lean Six Sigma as a systematic approach.
 Lean Six Sigma is a process oriented, holistic management approach that puts the customer right at the centre of all business activities and aims at continuously improving operational and back-office processes by minimising variation in processes and reducing defects.

 United Kingdom, AAH Pharmaceuticals

 After a thorough analysis, AAH Pharmaceuticals changed processes in the warehouses to reduce paper and waste.
 The result is 8 million fewer pages in 12 months, the equivalent of €70,000 in savings.

 In Swedish pharmacies we have reduced the time required to store newly delivered goods: on average, pharmacists here are now 20% faster.
 The time gained can instead be used to benefit patients in the pharmacies.